 Corporate taxes came in 22 percent higher than expected in September and 12.7 percent stronger since April.
 Analysts cautioned that corporate overages could be an effect of new tax regulations, including net operating loss suspensions that limit the amount of operating loss credits corporations can claim.

-“Therefore, this overage may not be fully indicative of overall corporation tax strength,” the finance department report said.
+“Therefore, this overage may not be fully indicative of overall corporation tax strength,” the finance department report states.

 Newsom’s budget for the current fiscal year estimated deficits of $37 billion in the next fiscal year, $30 billion in 2026–2027, and about $28 billion in 2027–2028, analysts highlighted in a September budget analysis.